markusloecher/markusloecher.github.io/_posts/2026-08-16-Bayesian-View-Jason-Arday.md

+---
+layout: post
-## A Bayesian Look at the Jason Arday Story
+title: "A Bayesian Look at the Jason Arday Story"
+tags:
+  - public-discourse
+  - bayesian-reasoning
+  - academic-integrity
+  - critical-thinking
+---

 I have no way of knowing what is true in the Jason Arday case.
 I have not investigated the underlying evidence myself, and press reports alone cannot settle whether any particular allegation is accurate.
 Arday’s death by suicide is a profound human tragedy, whatever the facts ultimately turn out to be.
 His family, friends and colleagues have suffered a real and irreversible loss.